Araneta City: Gateway Square

+The mixed-use complex has a total floor area of 400000 m2 and is the first of its kind in the country as the complex offers a combination of malls, offices, hotels, a sports arena and over 3,100 parking spaces all within a single area.
+Direct connections to other buildings and developments within the Araneta City are allows seamless transfers through sky bridges, direct access paths, and pedestrian walk paths.
+The complex also has direct connections to various transport systems, as the Gateway Square hosts two railway stations and other feeder transport systems.
+The development first began construction in October 2002 with the groundbreaking of the Gateway Mall 1 and the entire complex was completed on 2024, with the completion of the Gateway Mall 2 and the Ibis Styles Hotel.

 City Plaza

-Set to be built within the Shopwise Supermarket, the City Plaza is a 2 ha mixed-use development comprising of 5 towers with approximately 60 storeys skyward or higher for each tower.
-The City Plaza will also feature a 4-star hotel, premium grade offices, luxury residential towers, leisure and retail spaces, and green amenities such as the "Spanish Steps", and the civic center.
+Set to be built within the Shopwise Supermarket, which is currently revived as Fiesta Carnival, the City Plaza is a 2 ha mixed-use development consisting of five towers with approximately 60 storeys skyward or higher for each tower.
+The City Plaza will also feature a four-star hotel, premium grade offices, luxury residential towers, leisure and retail spaces, and green amenities such as the "Spanish Steps", which were inspired from the Spanish Steps in Rome, Italy, and the civic center, located in the middle of the complex.
+The upcoming complex will also be influenced from the Rockefeller Center in New York City.

 Araneta Mansion

-The Araneta Mansion, also known as the White House, and is often translated as the Bahay Na Puti, is also located within the Araneta City, occupying the southwest corner of the city located along the corner of P. Tuazon Boulevard and Epifanio de los Santos Avenue, and serves as the official residence of the Araneta family.
-The mansion hosted many local and foreign guests, such as Muhammad Ali, Then-Colombian President Juan Manuel Santos and First Lady María Clemencia Rodríguez Múnera, Andrew Tan, Nat King Cole, Johnny Mathis, Paul Anka, Neil Sedaka, Julio Iglesias, among many others, and also features approximately 300 chicken dens on the mansion's western side for cockfighting and fowl breeding purposes.
+The Araneta Mansion, which is commonly known as the White House, and is often translated as the Bahay Na Puti, is also located within the Araneta City, occupying the southwest corner of the complex located along the corner of P. Tuazon Boulevard and Epifanio de los Santos Avenue, and serves as the official residence and ancestral home of the Araneta family.
+Spanning at 4 ha of land, the private property also features approximately 300 chicken dens on the mansion's western side for cockfighting and fowl breeding purposes.